 I am a former infant school teacher and mother of four.
 My youngest child is currently in Year 2 at Downs Infants.
 The Downs Infants community is a really special one, and having been so fortunate to have had four children attend such a wonderful school, I was keen to give something back.
 School plays such a vital role in children’s early years, I really wanted to support the school to continue its excellent provision.
 I have been a Governor at Downs Infant School since October 2019.

-I am a teacher at Downs Infant School and currently teach Kingfisher class in Year 2.
+I am a teacher at Downs Infant School and currently teach Seahorse class in Reception.
 I am passionate about providing a rich, well-rounded and exciting curriculum and learning experience for all our children.
 I have particular interests in Maths (previous subject coordinator) and P.E. (current subject coordinator).
 Outside of school life, I play hockey and love walking on the South Downs.
 I can always be found with my current book in my backpack, feel free to ask me what I’m reading.
 Brighton and Downs Infants is a wonderful community to be a part of and it is my absolute privilege to be on our school journey in a variety of roles.

 My family and I moved to Brighton in 2016 and yet it feels like Brighton has been home for much longer!
 We have two daughters – one at Downs Infant School and another at Downs Junior School.
 We live on a street that feels very much like the close communities that I grew up in as a young girl in Uganda and later, in Kenya.
 It is this sense of community that we found in Brighton, in addition to wanting to know more about the school system in the UK, that made me keen to volunteer as a school governor.
 I have over fifteen years of experience as a researcher on international development issues.
 As someone who has studied and lived in three different continents, I hope that I bring to the governing body the diversity of my lived experiences.